igraph/igraph/INSTALL.WINDOWS.md

 # Compilation using MSVC

-Compilation using MSVC is primarily necessary for use with Python.
+Compilation using MSVC is primarily necessary for use with Python, in particular for `python-igraph`.
 Note that different versions of Python require different versions of MSVC.
 See [the Python website](https://wiki.python.org/moin/WindowsCompilers) for more details.

 The provided project file is still provided in an older MSVC format.
 To use it with more recent versions of MSVC, you will have to upgrade the project file.
+Note that this can only be done if you have the the full Microsoft Visual Studio install.
+You can install the Community edition, which is [freely available](https://visualstudio.microsoft.com/downloads/).
+The Build Tools that are available do not allow you to upgrade the project file, which is necessary to be able to compile `igraph` correctly.

-This can be done in various ways.
-If you have the full Microsoft Visual Studio, you can simply open the project file in the Visual Studio IDE.
-It will ask you to convert it to a modern format, and you should be able to compile it.
+Compilation can be done in two ways.
+The easiest way for most users is probably simply to open the project solution file (`igraph.sln`) in the Visual Studio IDE.
+It will ask you to convert it to the current format, and you should be able to compile it, once that is done.

-If you do not have the full Microsoft Visual Studio, but only the standalone tools (as indicated on [the Python website](https://wiki.python.org/moin/WindowsCompilers)), you should follow a slightly different route.
+Alternatively, you can do this via the command line.
 In that case, open the "Developer Command Prompt", and depending on your version of MSVC, you should do the following

 MSVC  9.0
 ```